 - Urinary Tract Infections (UTI): A UTI can happen at any time.
 And it’s not directly related to being pregnant.
 But you are more at risk of getting a bladder infection around 6 weeks of pregnancy.
 A burning sensation while you urinate along with cramps, is a telltale sign of an infection.
 Get treatment before it becomes a severe case of kidney infection.

-- Ectopic Pregnancy: After fertilization, the zygote travels to the uterus.
+- Ectopic Pregnancy: After fertilization, the zygote travels5 to the uterus.
 Further development of the fetus occurs there.
 But in some cases, pregnancy can happen outside the uterus.
-If the zygote is attached somewhere other than the uterine wall it is called an ectopic pregnancy.
+If the zygote is attached somewhere other than the uterine wall, it is called an ectopic pregnancy.
 This mostly happens in the fallopian tube.
 This comes with pain towards only one side of the abdomen.
 It can also cause bleeding, sharp pains, and lower back discomfort.

 4. How to Relieve the Pain?